 The Integrated ATPL course is divided in 5 phases of training:

-- Phase 1 – Developing basic flight skills
+- Phase 1 – Basic flight skills

 - Phase 2 – Initiation to complex flying